dotnet/ef6/src/Microsoft.EntityFramework.SqlServer/readme.md

 > In order to use the EDMX file with the Visual Studio designer, you must switch the provider name back to `System.Data.SqlClient`

-Also update the provider name inside the EntityConnection connection string:
+Also update the provider name inside the EntityConnection connection string - `provider=Microsoft.Data.SqlClient`

 ````xml
  <add